facelessuser/coloraide/docs/src/markdown/strings.md

 Color("rgb(30.3456% 75% 100%)").to_string(precision=1, percent=True)
 ```

-Providing a precision of `0` will simply enable simple rounding to the nearest whole number.
+Providing a precision of `0` will enable simple rounding to the nearest whole number.

 ```py play
 Color("rgb(30.3456% 75% 100%)").to_string(precision=0, percent=True)